CherryKeyslam/CherryKeyslam/README.md

 - Its a me! a Mari- Cherry Key Slam....

-- I code/program and draw as hobbies.
+- I code/program, draw, animate, try maths problems, and make circuits as hobbies.

 - I know  the basics of C#, python, PHP, HTML and javascript.